Relative tensor triangular Chow groups for coherent algebras: Derived categories of quasi-coherent OX -algebras

-where $\overline{\iota},\overline{\pi}$ are induced by $\iota,\pi$ respectively and the non-labeled vertical maps are the canoncial projections.
-We claim that for $n$ large enough, $\overline{\iota}$ is a monomorphism.
-As we can check injectivity locally, let $X= \bigcup_{i=1}^r U_i$ with $U_{i} = \mathrm{Spec}(R_i)$ open affine.
-Then, on each $U_i$, the problem looks as follows: we are given an $R_i$-algebra $S_i$, an ideal $J_i \subset R_i$, an exact of $S_i$-modules
+where~$\overline{\iota},\overline{\pi}$ are induced by~$\iota,\pi$ respectively and the non-labeled vertical maps are the canoncial projections.
+We claim that for~$n$ large enough,~$\overline{\iota}$ is a monomorphism.
+As we can check injectivity locally, let~$X= \bigcup_{i=1}^r U_i$ with~$U_{i} = \Spec R_i$ open affine.
+Then, on each~$U_i$, the problem looks as follows: we are given an~$R_i$-algebra~$S_i$, an ideal~$J_i \subset R_i$, an exact of~$S_i$-modules

-and we know that for all $n \geq n_i$, $J^n A =0$.
+and we know that for all~$n \geq n_i$,~$J^n A =0$.
 Diagram (\ref{eqexseq}) translates as

-We will now use the Artin-Rees lemma, which is in general not valid for non-commutative rings, but does hold for central ideals like $S_i \cdot J_i$ (see \cite[Chapter 7.2, Theorem 1]{MR0231816}): there exists $q_i \in \mathbb{N}$ such that for all $m_i \geq q_i$ we have
+We will now use the Artin--Rees lemma, which is in general not valid for non-commutative rings, but does hold for central ideals like~$S_i \cdot J_i$ (see~\cite[theorem 7.2.1]{MR0231816}): there exists~$q_i \in \mathbb{N}$ such that for all~$m_i \geq q_i$ we have

-Now note that $\ker(\overline{\iota_i}) = A_i \cap (S_i \cdot J_i)^n B_i$, and thus the Artin-Rees lemma tells us that if we choose $m_i$ such that $n-q \geq n_i$, then $\ker(\overline{\iota_i}) = 0$, i.e.\ $\overline{\iota_i}$ is injective.
-Now, if we choose $n = \max_i m_i$, then $\overline{\iota_i}$ will be injective for all $i$, proving that $\overline{\iota}$ is a monomorphism.
+Now note that~$\ker(\overline{\iota_i}) = A_i \cap (S_i \cdot J_i)^n B_i$, and thus the Artin-Rees lemma tells us that if we choose~$m_i$ such that~$n-q \geq n_i$, then~$\ker(\overline{\iota_i}) = 0$, i.e.~$\overline{\iota_i}$ is injective.
+Now, if we choose~$n = \max_i m_i$, then~$\overline{\iota_i}$ will be injective for all~$i$, proving that~$\overline{\iota}$ is a monomorphism.